module-federation/aegis-host/README.md

 Microservices are the components of distributed applications.
 Component distribution is how you get deployment independence, which is the chief virtue of microservices.
 However, relative to monoliths, distributed apps are much harder to build and manage.
 So much so, that many projects struggle or fail.
 But what if you could eliminate distribution while preserving deployment independence?

 Dealing with increased scope, cost and risk that stems from distribution is called paying the "microservices premium".
 Sometimes the premium is worth it.
 In other cases, not so much.
-While there are other factors (decomposition), what is clear in many cases, projects fail because they can't "pay", leading experts to advise against starting with microservices, but instead introducing them gradually as scope or demand increases.
+While there are other factors (decomposition), what is clear in many cases, projects fail because they can't "pay" the premium; this has lead experts to advise against starting with microservices, but instead introducing them gradually as scope or demand increases.

 That said, in cases where the implementation does succeed, organizations generally prefer microservices to monoliths because of the increased speed and agility that deployment independence brings.
 So one could make an argument that if the premium were somehow discounted, microservices (if we still want to call them that) would be appropriate for a much wider audience.